A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1989) Bruce C. Berndt , \emph{Ramanujan's Notebooks, Part II}, Springer-Verlag New York, 107--112.
-MR0970033. { Cited in \textsc{Berndt and Bhargava 1993} , \textsc{Lorent-zen 1998} , \textsc{Berndt, Choi, and Kang 1999} , \textsc{Levin 2005} , \textsc{Rao and Vanden Berghe 2005} , and \textsc{Vellucci and Bersani 2016c} .} Entries 3, 4, 5 (given in several parts), and 6 in Chapter 12 of Ramanujan's second notebook are identities and formulas related to continued square roots .
-Entries 3 and 4 are general formal identities, generated by successive substitution , of which the two formulas in \textsc{Ramanujan 1911} are examples.
+Entries 3, 4, 5 (given in several parts), and 6 in Chapter 12 of Ramanujan's second notebook are identities and formulas related to continued square roots .
+Entries 3 and 4 are general formal identities, generated by successive substitution , of which the two formulas in \hyperref[Ram1911]{\textsc{Ramanujan 1911}} are examples.